EragonJ/Kaku/README.md

 1. By Patreon - https://www.patreon.com/EragonJ
 2. By Bitcoin - my wallet address **1KtpFtaLW52tCe2VhWxCMHmRt8Mrxqj4WB**

-Hi all, if you think this open source project does help you, feel free to support me :)
+Hi all, if you think this open source project helps you, feel free to support me :)

 # Help on translation

-If you are keen to help Kaku, you can first try to help translating it with your native language !
-For more details, please check [this post](https://github.com/EragonJ/Kaku/issues/377) !
+If you are keen to help Kaku, you can first try to help by translating it into your native language!
+For more details, please check [this post](https://github.com/EragonJ/Kaku/issues/377)!
 Can't wait to see you in our community :)

 # Screenshots